mitsuhito/CuttingRecordGenerator/README.md

   After drawing animation, sin_440hz_124sec_wav.svg will be created in data directory.

   If you have some audio file, put it into data directory and change this line.
-    *CuttingRecordGenerator.pde @27L*
+    *CuttingRecordGenerator.pde @L31*
-     `String audioFilePath = "sin_440hz_124sec.wav";`
+     `String audioFilePath = "sin_440hz_30sec.wav";`

 5. Cutting "Record" and play it!
   If you have some digital fabrication tool such as laser cutter, paper cutting machine, you can try to make your own record.
-If you don't have it go to hacker space, fablab.
+If you don't have it go to hacker space, fablab!

 What kind of sound made by laser cutter?
 ----------------------------------------
 Please watch this video.